 Adequate information should be provided about the technology under assessment.
-This should include detailed information about its technical characteristics (to differentiate it from its comparator technologies), regulatory status and the specific application (e.g. purpose, place and context) that is being explored as part of the assessment.
+This should include detailed information about its technical characteristics (to differentiate it from its comparator technologies), regulatory status and the specific application (for example, purpose, place and context) that is being explored as part of the assessment.
 For example, information on the licensed indication and dose, frequency and route of administration, and duration of use is required for pharmaceutical products.
 Details of associated diagnostic or prognostic tests should also be described.

-Pertinent information on specific investments, tools required to use the technology, additional training and information requirements specific to the technology should be included as appropriate.
+Important information on specific investments, tools required to use the technology, additional training and information requirements specific to the technology should be included as appropriate.
 The technology may form part of a treatment sequence, in which case the associated technologies in the sequence also need to be clearly defined and described.
-The treatment may be provided in a different setting to its comparators, or may require transport between healthcare providers, or may require additional healthcare supports in other areas, which may have important organisational and resource issues that need to be considered.
+The treatment may be provided in a different setting to its comparators, may require transport between healthcare providers, may have additional storage requirements, or require additional healthcare supports in other areas, which could have important organisational and resource issues that need to be considered.

-2.5 Choice of Comparator(s)
+2.5 Choice of comparator(s)